 RPA can be applied to all sorts of rules-based process in a wide range of sectors, including process automation of office tasks, IT support, and assisted automation in customer service.
 With such a variety of areas that RPA is known to be successful in, it’s no wonder that so many companies are taking advantage of the technology.

 There is no one-size-fits-all approach, but Symphony does suggest a few important steps.
 First, get educated.
 This often begins with online research (like you’ve done to find this blog).
 Then, speak to experts who’ve gained experience through doing.
 There are a lot of RPA tools out there (seemingly more every day).
 Get objective and experienced advice.
 Finally, have a change management plan.
 Successful RPA deployments require a broad set of stakeholders involved.
-Of most importance, and we can't stress this enough, plan to engage IT sooner than later - they are your ally and partner on this journey.
+Of most importance, and we can’t stress this enough, plan to engage IT sooner than later – they are your ally and partner on this journey.
 Plan to identify areas of highest impact and benefit.
-And plan to have budgets and resources necessary to make substantive progress in 2017.
+And plan to have budgets and resources necessary to make substantive progress in the next business period.

 How Can You Learn More?

 Want more information on the details of RPA?
 We’ve got it.
 Check out our blog for insights from our experts.
 We have a blog series on preparing your business for digital transformation.
 We also have a technical blog series on RPA to teach you about the most important features to look out for when selecting an RPA tool.
 We hope this article, as well as our other posts, help you to get a better understanding of Robotic Process Automation and how it can be an important component of your digital transformation toolkit.